 - Type 2 diabetes occurs when cells stop responding to insulin (which acts as a key to let glucose sugar into cells) and the pancreas is unable to produce enough insulin to overcome this.

 A wide range of antidiabetic medications is available, and seeking specialist advice can help to find the right blend of treatments.
-Whether you have recently received the diagnosis, or have lived with diabetes for some time and find it difficult to control your blood sugar levels, Dr Kevin Shotliff, who specialises in Diabetes and Endocrinology can help.
+Whether you have recently received the diagnosis, or have lived with diabetes for some time and find it difficult to control your blood sugar levels, Professor Kevin Shotliff, who specialises in Diabetes and Endocrinology can help.

 If you have type 2 diabetes, a healthy diet and exercise are often sufficient to control your blood glucose levels, but it is sometimes necessary to take tablets or to use injections.